2/3 cup warm water (120-130 degrees Fahrenheit)

 I like to use rye flour and add 2 or 3 teaspoons of caraway seeds to the dough sometimes.
 If you wish to try that, use 3/4 cup rye flour + 3/4 cup whole wheat flour + 1 3/4 cup all-purpose flour.

 If you tried this recipe, how did it work for you?
 Would you like to submit an original, healthy recipe of your own for use on the website?
-Send me an e-mail or use a contact form to have your say.
+Send me an e-mail to have your say.

 This recipe and others like it are available at Better Homes and Gardens.
 By recommending this recipe I do not necessarily endorse all of the material found at the source from which it came or any resources referenced therein.